hchau630/ricciardi/README.md

 # Benchmark
 Compare performance with a naive, linear interpolation-based approach.
-Forward pass is slightly slower, but backward pass is >2x faster on GPU.
+Forward pass is slightly faster, and backward pass is much faster (>2x on GPU).

 Results on CPU (AMD EPYC 7662, 8 cores) (`python benchmark/benchmark.py -N 100000 -r 100`):
 ```